 If you have an early riser who is also a horse lover, there is a special experience just for them.
 In the wee morning hours (5:30am – 7am) trainers from the Garrison Savannah Race Track take horses down to Pebbles Beach just south of Bridgetown for a little water therapy.
 Grab a coffee at the nearby Radisson and sit yourself down in the sand to enjoy this beautiful sight.
-You are best to sit a ways back as these are race horses after all, and can be a little feisty.
+You are best to sit a ways back as these are race horses after all, and they can be rather spirited.
 Race days are also popular with families (although we missed this experience due to a rain cancellation).
 See the Garrison Savannah Race Day schedule here.
 Want to see more?
-Here is a short youtube video.
+Here is a short youtube video of the horses.

 Class: 4 star

-Family Friendly Features: Complimentary daily breakfast, kids’ club, teen lounge, babysitting services (additional fee), games for loan, 3 pools (2 for families, one that is adults only), complimentary motorized and non-motorized beach toys and a water trampoline.
+Family Friendly Features: Complimentary daily buffet breakfast, baby and toddler friendly amenities (cribs, tubs, bottle brushes, night lights etc.), Flying Fish kids’ club (3-12 years), teen lounge, babysitting services (additional fee), games for loan, 3 pools (2 for families, one that is adults only), complimentary motorized and non-motorized beach toys and a water trampoline.